rffrasca/PDFKeeper/docs/Build-Instructions-8.0.0.md

     Note, make sure to perform the installation using a Command Prompt session that was opened using "Run as administrator".
 In addition, it is not necessary to install the full ODAC product, only ODP.NET4 is required.

 ## Get the Source
-For the latest version in development, clone the https://github.com/rffrasca/PDFKeeper repository to your development system using Git.
+Download the source code for the 8.0.0 release from [here](https://github.com/rffrasca/PDFKeeper/releases).For the latest version in development, clone the https://github.com/rffrasca/PDFKeeper repository to your development system using Git.

 ## Download and Extract Third-Party Components
 - Ghostscript for Windows (64 bit) - https://www.ghostscript.com/download/gsdnld.html